Grace1016/Blue/README.md

 ## Introduction

 Here's a brief introduction about my repository.
-There are seven directories named Week1-7 which  contain the codes, datas, sandbox and results for my weekly work.
+There are seven directories named Week1-7 which  contain the codes, datas, sandbox and results from my weekly work.
 The .gitignore file helps to avoid submitting rubbish files.

 ## Content